TianPnce/Community-Blog/README.md

 <img width="1439" alt="Screenshot 2023-06-23 at 10 48 14 PM" src="https://github.com/TianPnce/Community-Blog/assets/122128252/9e4d2039-4e2d-4796-8595-4913b16e16cd">

 ## Notes
-I did have a pretty hard time with this assignment, mainly with deploying with Heroku.
+I did have a pretty hard time with this assignment, mainly with deploying with Heroku that I am still having issues with deploying.
 Everything was trial and error, and I am proud of the outcome.

 ## Questions
 [TianPnce](https://github.com/TianPnce)